 1. Introduction 3 2.
 The bioeconomy in Europe: The rise - and decline? - of a promissory discourse 6 3.
 Multiple reality-checks for the promise 10 3.1.
-Processes of representation: Analyses of bioeconomy discourses and strategies 3.2.
+Processes of representation: Analyses of bioeconomy discourses and strategies 12 3.2.
 Political-institutional processes: Political economy, actors, interests and strategies 17 3.3.
-Material processes of the bioeconomy 4.
-Bioeconomy as a societal transformation: Mentalities, conflicts, social practices 29 From 'acceptance' to mentalities From bioeconomic to socio-ecological 'option space' Three 'camps' along the 'milky way' 35 5.
-Conclusions: The empty promises of the bioeconomy Literature 49
+Material processes of the bioeconomy 22 4.
+Bioeconomy as a societal transformation: Mentalities, conflicts, social practices 29 5.
+Conclusions: The empty promises of the bioeconomy 46 Literature 51